 HateNoMore: The needs of victims of hate crimes

-The aim of the project is to assess the legal framework, conduct interview and survey research with victims of homophobic and transphobic hate crimes and develop a toolkit for law enforcement and victim support personnel to work with victims of homophobic and transphobic hate crimes.
-The toolkit will be adapted to the Hungarian environment, and we will deliver training for police officers, prosecutors and victim support personnel on how the use the toolkit in their everyday work.
+The aim of the project was to assess the legal framework, conduct interview and survey research with victims of homophobic and transphobic hate crimes and develop a toolkit for law enforcement and victim support personnel to work with victims of homophobic and transphobic hate crimes.
+The toolkit was adapted to the Hungarian environment, and we delivered training for police officers, prosecutors and victim support personnel on how the use the toolkit in their everyday work.

-The main supporter of the project is the Fundamental Rights and Citizenship Programme of the European Commission, Háttér Society receives EUR 83,858 of the funding.
+The main supporter of the project was the Fundamental Rights and Citizenship Programme of the European Commission, Háttér Society received EUR 83,858 of the funding.
 Additional funding has been provided by the NGO Fund of the EEA/Norway Grants.